OSAdams/OSAdams/README.md

 I am a Full stack developer from Royal Oak, Michigan

 My passion lies in solving challenging problems and providing excellent user experience.
-I always look to expand my knowledge and skillsets and am effective both working as an individual and as part of a team.
+I always look to expand my knowledge and skillsets.
+I am effective both working as an individual and as a team.

 In my spare time, I like to read :books:, listen to or practice music :headphones:, and game 🎮.